jessey-git/fx-gltf/examples/viewer/README.md

 # glTF Viewer

-An application for demonstrating the practical usage of [fx-gltf](https://github.com/jessey-git/fx-gltf) within the context of modern rendering APIs.
+An application for demonstrating the practical usage of [fx-gltf](https://github.com/jessey-git/fx-gltf) within the context of a modern rendering project.

 ## Features
-* DirectX 12
+* Lightly abstracted DirectX 12 rendering
+    * Enough abstraction to get out of the way, but not too much so-as to interfere with learning
+* Auto mesh coloring for easy debugging/experimentation

 ![screenshot](screenshots/screenshot00.png)
 ![screenshot](screenshots/screenshot01.png)